-F. Any questions about your eligibility in any of these instances must be resolved by a formal ruling from the IHSA Executive must be obtained in writing by the principal/official representative of the school into which you transfer before you participate in an interscholastic athletic contest.
+- F. Any questions about your eligibility in any of these instances must be resolved by a formal ruling from the IHSA Executive Director. - G. In all other transfer situations, a ruling by the IHSA Executive Director is necessary to determine your eligibility.
+This ruling must be obtained in writing by the principal/official representative of the school into which you transfer before you participate in an interscholastic athletic contest.